Unique ergodicity for singular holomorphic foliations of $\mathbb{P}^3(\mathbb{C})$ with an invariant plane: Background

-Finally, we quote the main result of Nguyên \cite{Nguyen}: \begin{thm}[Nguyên \cite{Nguyen}]Consider a compact complex projective surface $S$ with a singular holomorphic foliation, with all its singularities hyperbolic and no foliation cycle directed by it.
-Then for any harmonic measure $\nu$ with respect to the Poincaré metric on the leaves, we have
+Finally, we quote the main result of Nguyên \cite{Nguyen}.
+It is a difficult result which is an essential input for what follows. \begin{thm}[Nguyên \cite{Nguyen}]Consider a compact complex projective surface $S$ with a singular holomorphic foliation, with all its singularities hyperbolic and no foliation cycle directed by it.
+Then for any harmonic measure $\nu$ with respect to a Poincaré-type metric on the leaves, we have

-\end{thm} This is a difficult result which is an essential input for what follows.
-Note that it also applies if we replace the Poincaré metric by the Poincaré-type metric on the leaves.